The Early Childhood Program at Temple Emanuel

 TODDLERS TO BE – Wednesdays 9:15 – 10:45 a.m.

-This class is for children ages 12 months – 24 months.
-In this class, children & their caregiver will participate in circle time, art experiences, story time, music and movement.
+This class is for children ages 15 – 24 months and their caregiver.
+In this class, the children & their caregivers will participate in circle time, art experiences, story time, music, movement and a snack.

-Join Morah Lisa in celebrating a meaningful Shabbat experience with music, stories, movement, stories, art and lots of fun.
-Let’s not forget the challah and grape juice!
+Join us in celebrating a meaningful Shabbat experience with music, movement, stories, challah and more!

 Spread the word!
 These programs are also available to members of the community.